 If you each could share this link http://www.beaconreader.com/projects/chasing-change with one other friend or family member, it would be a great help.
 A little help goes a long way and I cannot thank you enough.

 Help Rebecca Grant bring them to BEACON.
-With 50 backers, Rebecca Grant can provide sustainable reporting on the topic you won't get anywhere else.Back this work
+At 50 backers, Rebecca Grant can provide sustainable reporting on the topic you won't get anywhere else.This project is no longer accepting pledges